 Professor Kenneth Wolf, department chair

-The Classics Department offers a major and a minor in Classics and a major and a minor in Late Antique-Medieval Studies (LAMS).
+The Classics Department offers a major and a minor in Classics and a major in Late Antique-Medieval Studies (LAMS).

 Classics is the study of the ancient Mediterranean world, including Greece, Rome, the Near East and North Africa.
 The study of the Greco-Roman Classics was the original liberal arts curriculum and is the original interdisciplinary scholarly endeavor.
 Classicists are trained in the ancient languages as well as textual and literary criticism, history, archaeology, religion and philosophy.
 The study of ancient Greek and Latin constitutes the foundation of an education in the Classics.
 These two “dead” languages provide the medium through which Western literature, history, science, mathematics and philosophy were originally formulated.
 The material record of the ancient Mediterranean is equally rich, providing insights into the origins of, among other things, religion and urban life.

 Late Antique-Medieval Studies (LAMS) is dedicated to a deeper understanding of the greater Mediterranean and Near Eastern worlds of Late Antiquity and the Middle Ages.
-Like Classics, LAMS is multi-disciplinary, Mediterranean-focused, and grounded in the original languages, but LAMS picks up where Classics traditionally leaves off, examining the history and culture of the Greek, Latin, and Arabic heirs to the Roman and Persian empires up into the seventeenth century.
-As a result, LAMS provides the “big picture” for the rise of Christianity, Rabbinic Judaism, and Islam, as well as for the ways in which these traditions processed the Hellenistic, Roman, and Persian legacies.
-LAMS students have the opportunity to explore these fertile cultural encounters from a multi-disciplinary perspective with appropriate attention to the original languages, in particular, Greek, Latin, and Arabic.
+Although the Greek, Latin and Arabic heirs to the Roman and Persian empires struggled with one another for hegemony in the Mediterranean basin and the Near East, their similarities outweighed their differences.
+Not only did each identify with an Abrahamic religion, but each laid claim to the rich secular traditions of the Hellenistic, Roman and Persian empires.
+LAMS students have the opportunity to explore these fertile cultural encounters from a multi-disciplinary perspective with appropriate attention to languages, in particular, Greek, Latin, Arabic.